What Is It?

 What’s Good About It?

 Like so many Citroens of the past, the C3 Mk3 stands out thanks to quirky styling on the outside – complete with lots of strident design details, contrasting trim finishes and even the option of having the roof painted in 4 different colours to the bodywork – and an interior based around reductive minimalism and ergonomic comfort of the highest order.
 We wouldn’t say the Citroen is the out-and-out best-looking machine in this class, you understand, but it’s certainly highly distinctive, which means it will have immense appeal to those who like to be daringly different.
+According to Citroen there are 97 possible customisation combinations, you can find out more about your options in our Citroen C3 colour guide.

 What Could Be Better?